 Once you have found and consulted with a suitable member of the History team, you will be required to write a research proposal which will serve as your application for the course.

 The MA History by Research is assessed by a dissertation and a viva voce (oral examination).
-The dissertation should be 25,000 words in length.
+The dissertation should be up to 40,000 words in length.

 A minimum 2:1 Honours degree in history or a related subject.
 Applicants without an Honours degree can be considered on prior experiential learning on an individual basis, via the Accreditation of Prior Learning (APL)/Accreditation of Prior Experiential Learning (APEL) mechanism (University regulations will apply).
 The course welcomes international applicants and requires an English level of IELTS 6.5 or equivalent.